-- Ask your doctor if it is safe for you to have sex. - o Your doctor may even advise that you abstain from sex if your white blood cell or platelet counts are low. - Speak to your healthcare team about sexual changes.
-There are treatments and therapies available to lessen sexual side effects.
-Ask for a referral to a sex therapist. - Be open with your partner about any changes, especially if something hurts or is uncomfortable. - Always use protection to prevent pregnancy and sexually transmitted diseases (STDs).

-- Pregnancy during cancer treatment is usually not safe for either the pregnant person or the child.
-If you suspect you are pregnant, talk to your healthcare team. - Use condoms or another barrier method, to protect against sexually transmitted diseases (STDs).
+- · Ask your doctor if it is safe for you to have sex. - o For example, your doctor may advise that you abstain from sex if your white blood cell or platelet counts are low.
+During treatment, your doctor may recommend abstaining from sex for 48 hours after chemotherapy because the drugs can be in bodily fluids. - Speak to your healthcare team about sexual changes.
+There are treatments and therapies available to alleviate sexual side effects. - Ask for a referral to a sex therapist. - Be open with your partner about any changes, especially if something hurts or is uncomfortable. - Always use protection to prevent pregnancy and sexually transmitted diseases (STDs). - o Pregnancy during cancer treatment is usually not safe for either the pregnant person or the child.
+If you suspect you are pregnant, talk to your healthcare team. - Use condoms or another barrier method, to protect against STDs.
 Oral contraception (birth control pills) and implants (for example, an intrauterine device [IUD]) do not protect against STDs.